refinedev/refine/documentation/blog/2022-08-23-mui-usedatagrid.md

 ---
-title: Using Material UI DataGrid Component refine useDataGrid hook
+title: Using Material UI DataGrid component with refine app
 description: How to use Material UI DataGrid component with refine apps.
 slug: mui-datagrid-refine
 authors: michael